PanagiotisPatsias/Comparing-Different-Topic-Modeling-Methods-on-News/README.md

 - **LLMs**: Highest accuracy, especially with complex topics, but very resource-intensive and slow.

 This shows a trade-off between accuracy and speed, where simpler models work well for basic needs, but LLMs perform better on challenging data if resources are available.

-## Future Work

-1. **Improving LLM Prompts**: Testing better prompts to help LLMs understand topics more accurately.
-2. **Expanding to More Data Types**: Trying models on other types of content, like product reviews or social media posts.
-3. **Using Feedback to Improve Models**: Allowing users to give feedback on topics to refine the model.
-4. **Adding More Evaluation Metrics**: Using additional metrics, like topic coherence, to get a more complete view of model performance.

 ## References